scotws/TaliForth2/README.md

 This version: 28.
 Dec 2018

 **This is a LATE BETA version of Tali Forth.
-This means that everything here works pretty much as it should, though there are probably some sneaky bugs still hidden and the documentation is not quite complete.**
+This means that everything here works pretty much as it should, but there are probably some sneaky hidden bugs and the documentation is not complete yet.**

 ## Dude, I am the very model of a Salarian scientist, just let me start!